CTXz/Not-so-Tiny-Dimmer/README.md

 I think it's time to admit that this project is no longer a minimal dimmer, in fact, it has become quite the opposite and is turning into a feature bloated over-engineered ATtiny based WS2812 controller that, at least if the quarantine boredom won't end soon, will be connected, and will require connection, to the world wide web, feature the clunkiest most inaccurate and unnecessary voice control, feature incredibly water and dust sensitive touch controls and some form of AI or who knows what the future offers.

 In all seriousness, except for the fact that I've now renamed the project to Not-so-Tiny dimmer, the device can now be more accurately considered a LED strip controller.
 While I personally do take large joy in adding and using the additional flashy animations, I've taken into account that we're starting to cross the RGB hell border in the eyes of many people, and have hence made sure that the software architecture is very flexible and allows one to take full control of which features and patches to be implemented.
-Hell, if desired, the controller software can be reduced to only support simple single color light with brightness control.
+Hell, if desired, the controller software can be reduced to only support a single light setting along with brightness control.

 ## License